 In any given episode, ol’ Bob Ross here will no doubt say this multiple times.
 Now for Bob, crazy means shading the side of a mountain.
 For you, crazy should mean trying new things.

 There is a world of new and exciting marketing tools and platforms out there.
-Experiment with Facebook, Twitter, LinkedIn and Instagram.
-Explore the different marketing tools on these platforms like paid ads, canvases, live video and slideshows.
+Experiment with Facebook, Twitter, LinkedIn, and Instagram.
+Explore the different marketing tools on these platforms like paid ads, canvases, live video, and slideshows.
 Start blogging to not only generate new content for your website but to help establish yourself as an authority.
 Try investing in Google Adwords to bring more traffic to your site.
 Create downloads to provide prospects information in return for contact information.

 Don’t ever put preconceived restrictions on your marketing.
 Your strongest marketing tool might be something you’ve never tried before, or ever heard of.

 The Bob Ross Approach to Marketing (a name which I may patent) may be a little silly, but it is none the less true.
 Whether you are just starting out or you’ve been at it for awhile, your marketing can always improve.
-Take a minute to fill out our marketing audit and see where your small business marketing strengths and weaknesses lie.